 For even better productivity, this tool allows you to integrate over 1,000 other tools, such as DropBox and Google Drive, within the basic Slack.

 Clockify time tracker helps you keep track of all your time and gives you an insight into your performance in terms of productivity.
 You can track time with a timer in the timer mode, or add it manually, either in the manual mode or via a timesheet.

-You also have access to Weekly Reports that show how much time you and your team tracked by day, to see whether you have fulfilled your desired quotas.
+You also have access to Weekly Reports that show how much time you and your team tracked by day, to see whether you have fulfilled your desired daily and weekly quotas.

 Google Drive makes team collaboration and consultations regarding a project easier and faster.
 With it, you can create documents, edit, and share them with your team members.